kubernetes/enhancements/keps/sig-network/4410-k8s-network-interface/README.md

 [documentation style guide]: https://github.com/kubernetes/community/blob/master/contributors/guide/style-guide.md -->

 This proposal is to design and implement the KNI [Kubernetes Networking Interface] or better known as Kubernetes Networking reImagined.
-KNI is a foundational network API that is specific to Kubernetes.
-KNI will provide the users the ability to make Kubernetes networking completely pluggable.
+KNI will create a Network resource and provide an API that will provide network status, availability, how to attach a pod to a network, detach the pod from the network and update a pods network.

 ## Motivation